 4. Google (Maps) Trekker – a specific form of “Street View” function, which in this case has been expanded off-road and is prepared mostly for mountaineers.
 You can take a virtual walk on the top of Mount Blanc or float down the Colorado river (Pic.
 17).

 Besides the Street View tools, the user can also scout the world by browsing the various images.
 I am a person, who really loved the Panoramio.com platform, but regrettably, it doesn’t work anymore.
-This tool was tailored for Google Earth users mostly, who by clicking on the image icon could see how the local area looks like.
-There were only traditional images, no spherical, although we could see them via 360Cities platform, which is described below.
+This tool was tailored for Google Earth users mostly, who by clicking on the image icon could see what the local area looks like.
+There were only traditional images, no spherical ones, although we could see them via the 360Cities platform, which is described below.

 Nowadays, Panoramio.com, as well as the Picasa role has been implemented into Google Maps, where the user can browse all the images in the local area (Pic.
 18).

 We must know, that Google maps are not only one image provider.
 We can make our virtual trip also from the other sources and image stocks too, which are: